 We are improving this GPS data to offer Adventure Cycling Route information in track format for higher accuracy and compatibility across multiple devices; and to make service points easier to use.

 During this transition, there will be two types of GPS data:

 Tracks and service points (enhanced): These are the new and enhanced files.
 The tracks are high resolution navigational paths following Adventure Cycling Routes that will display as a line on your device.
 When GPS is turned on, an indicator will show your location in relation to that line.
 The service points for these new files have been reformatted for easier use, and now contain additional contact information.
 They still feature the same services that are close to the route and listed on the physical maps.
 The new files are available for a growing list of routes, including:

 Idaho Hot Springs (IHS)

-Routes and service points: These are the legacy files.
-The route points still represent Adventure Cycling Routes, but as points at turns along the route without a line following the intended roads.
-And the service points have not yet been updated to the new and improved format.
-These are available for the remaining routes that have not been converted to the new format yet:
+Tracks and service points (limited): These are an improved version of the legacy files.
+The tracks still represent Adventure Cycling Routes, but are mostly only anchored at turns and some significant bends along the route without a line following the intended roads.
+The service points have not yet been updated to the enhanced format though they have been simplified to make them easier to use.
+These are available for the remaining routes that have not been converted to the new enhanced format yet: